 How often is general waste collected in City of Onkaparinga?

-In City of Onkaparinga, the dark green bin (general waste) is collected fortnightly.
+In City of Onkaparinga, the red bin (general waste) is collected weekly.

 How often is recycling collected in City of Onkaparinga?